 - Register to vote on your local electoral roll

-Taking action to improve your credit score not only increases your chances of getting a loan, it could also reduce the amount of interest you have to pay in future.
-Credit bureaus can also help you to clean up your credit file, although you may have to pay a fee for their help and advice.
+Using these methods and taking action to improve your credit score not only increases your chances of getting a loan, it could also reduce the amount of interest you have to pay in future — making loans and credit cheaper for you in the long run.